Fear is an inevitable part of being human. How to work with, and even welcome, fear in our lives.

 Fear is one of our oldest and strongest emotions.
 Originating in the primordial, subconscious part of our brains (the amygdala), the function of fear is to alert us to the existence of a perceived threat and trigger action – flight, freeze or fight.

 Fear is a survival tool intended to empower and protect us.
 When fear is activated, we have a greater chance of successfully defending ourselves or loved ones.
-Time slows, adrenalin floods our system, our senses become hyper alert and our heart rate soars, filling our bodies with energy as we prepare to act.
+Time slows down, adrenalin floods our system, our senses become hyper alert and our heart rate soars, filling our bodies with energy.

-Fear creates an energizing energy that is intended to dissipate once the threat has been resolved.
+Fear creates an dynamic energy that is intended to be used in action and then dissipate once the threat has been resolved.
 Problems arise however when we live in the ongoing presence of fear that we have been unable or unwilling to resolve.